dair-ai/ML-Course-Notes/README.md

 3) We care about quality, so make sure to revise your notes before submitting.
 4) Once you are finished, open a PR here.

-If you encounter any problems with the notes?
-Reach out to the authors of the notes and open issue here.

 If you have any questions, open an issue or reach out to me on [Twitter](https://twitter.com/omarsar0).